 and then Manually enable macros on a single computer

-When using Help in AAA on Vista/Windows 7/Windows 8, I click on a linked number and I get an error message There was a problem running the marco (1037).
+When using Help in AAA on Vista/Windows 7/Windows 8, I click on a linked number and I get an error message There was a problem running the macro (1037).
 How do I fix that error?

 You need to download another Microsoft patch to enable the macros in Help system.
 Download Microsoft Patch Here